by Meredith Robinson and Lois Fulton, Consumer and Food Economics

 Spread the pans or packages of food in freezer so food will freeze

 rapidly.
-Allow a 1-inch space around packages for air circulation.
+Allow a 1" space around packages for air circulation.
+Follow

-Follow freezer manufacturer's directions for placing food in the
+freezer manufacturer's directions for placing food in the coldest

-coldest section.
-You can freeze 2 or 3 pounds or one 8x8-inch pan of
+section.
+You can freeze 2 or 3 lb or one 8x8" pan of food per cubic

-food from the pans.
-Check the wrappings to make sure they are
+pans.
+Check the wrappings to make sure they are airtight and secure

 with little loss of quality, unless the recipe states otherwise.